Applications for SPIN are currently closed, and next open in November.

 Post completion paediatricians or Specialty level paediatricians can request access to ePortfolio by emailing us on email@example.com.

-Level 3 trainees - We will ask for commitment from your TPD that they will ensure you will get the necessary SPIN placements before the end of level 3 training to meet the SPIN requirements.
+Trainees - We will ask for commitment from your TPD that they will ensure you will get the necessary SPIN placements before the end of level 3/Specialty training to meet the SPIN requirements.
 If you wish to apply for paediatric consultant posts with a special interest, we recommend you complete your SPIN training about six months before you complete training.

 Post-completion paediatricians and Specialty level paediatricians - As part of your application you will need to identify where you will get the training and experience to meet the SPIN requirements.